-Of the total gross unrecognized tax benefits as of December 31, 2016 and 2015, \$20 and \$800, respectively, (both net of the federal benefit on state amounts) represent the amount of unrecognized tax benefits that, if recognized, would favorably affect the effective income tax rate in any future periods.
+Of the total gross unrecognized tax benefits as of December 31, 2017 and 2016, \$80 and \$20, respectively, (both net of the federal benefit on state amounts) represent the amount of unrecognized tax benefits that, if recognized, would favorably affect the effective income tax rate in any future periods.

-At December 31, 2016 the Company had state net operating loss carryforwards of approximately \$10,700, which will expire from 2016 through 2033.
-The tax effected portion of the state net operating loss relating to excess stock option deductions is approximately \$12.
+At December 31, 2017 the Company had state net operating loss carryforwards of approximately \$15,700, which will expire from 2017 through 2034.
 Any tax benefit resulting from excess stock option deductions is recorded as an adjustment to additional paid in capital when realized.
-At December 31, 2016 the Company had Canadian net operating loss carryforwards of approximately \$24,100, which will expire for tax years 2016 through 2026.
+At December 31, 2017 the Company had Canadian net operating loss carryforwards of approximately \$27,200, which will expire for tax years 2016 through 2026.

 The Company does not accrue U.S. tax for foreign earnings that it considers to be permanently reinvested outside the United States.
 Consequently, the Company has not provided any U.S. tax on the unremitted earnings of its foreign subsidiaries.
-As of December 31, 2016, the amount of earnings for which no repatriation tax has been provided was estimated to be \$0.
+As of December 31, 2017, the amount of earnings for which no repatriation tax has been provided was estimated to be \$0.

-At December 31, 2016 the company had a federal tax credit carryforward of approximately \$9,800 which will expire at various times through 2035.
-The portion of the federal tax credit relating to excess stock option deductions is approximately \$4,000, the tax benefit of which will be recorded as an adjustment to additional paid in capital when realized.
+At December 31, 2017 the company had a federal tax credit carryforward of approximately \$21,200 which will expire at various times through 2036.

-The tax years 2014 through 2016 remain open to examination by major taxing jurisdictions.
+The tax years 2014 through 2017 remain open to examination by major taxing jurisdictions.
 The Company accounts for interest and penalties related to uncertain tax positions as part of its provision for federal and state income taxes.
-The (decrease) increase included in tax expense for the years end December 31, 2016, 2015 and 2014 were \$(20), \$(200) and \$(200), respectively.
+The (decrease) increase included in tax expense for the years end December 31, 2017, 2016 and 2015 were \$(60), \$(20) and \$(200), respectively.